5 Thanksgiving Wine Strategies

 Thanksgiving is not the time to convince your Great Aunt Ida to abandon her beloved white wine in favour of something else.

-Inevitably, your will have people in your crowd that will only drink red or only drink white.
+Inevitably, your will have people in your crowd that add ice to their red, hold the glasses by the bowl and not the stem, and add a little seltzer to their whites.
 Arguing wine choices – just like politics and religion – does not make for party pleasantries.

 Who cares if the Pinot Noir absoultely sings with the dark leg meat and cranberry sauce?
 Just pour Aunt Ida her wine preference and get back to having a good time.